wfjm/w11/doc/w11a_tb_guide.md

   Building the simulation models is handled by the build environment.
-See [README_buildsystem_Vivado.md](README_buildsystem_Vivado.md) for details of the vivado flow and [README_buildsystem_ISE.md](README_buildsystem_ISE.md) for the ISE flow.
+See [README_buildsystem_Vivado.md](README_buildsystem_Vivado.md) for details of the Vivado flow and [README_buildsystem_ISE.md](README_buildsystem_ISE.md) for the ISE flow.

 ### <a id="tb-unit">Unit test benches</a>

-All unit test are executed via `tbw` (test bench warpper) script.
+All unit test are executed via `tbw` (test bench wrapper) script.

 - the test bench is run like